-- Sudden or dramatic drop in income which disturbs the work in the field. - Inappropriate action against children. - Loss of leprosy expertise in The Leprosy Mission. - Inability to recruit or retain appropriately skilled staff due to low salary levels. - Serious security and safety incidents in the areas where The Leprosy Mission works. - Lack of beneficiary participation in The Leprosy Mission decision making.
+- Sudden or dramatic drop in income which disturbs the work in the field. - Inappropriate action against children and other vulnerable people by staff and volunteers. - Loss of leprosy expertise in The Leprosy Mission. - Inability to recruit or retain appropriately skilled staff due to low salary levels. - Serious security and safety incidents in the areas where The Leprosy Mission works. - Lack of beneficiary participation in The Leprosy Mission's decision making process.